 In April 2024, South Dublin County Council submitted an application for funding under Strand 1 for the development of a Masterplan for Lucan House and Demesne.
 This application was approved in May 2024 with €200,000 funding awarded to progress and develop a Masterplan.

-This project is co-funded by the Government of Ireland and the European Union through the ERDF Southern, Eastern and Midland Regional Programme 2021-2027.
+The masterplan is co-funded by the Government of Ireland and the European Union under the ERDF Southern, Eastern and Midland Regional Programme 2021-2027, underscoring a shared commitment to sustainable, community-centred development.